k3z/angularjs-bootstrap/README.rst

-Angularjs-bootstrap is a litle boilerplate project mixing AngularJS, Bootstrap, jQuery, Bower and Grunt.
+Angularjs-bootstrap is a little boilerplate project mixing AngularJS, Bootstrap, jQuery, Bower and Grunt.

 Prerequisite